British Armed Forces: Role of women

 Women have been part of the armed forces, on and off, for centuries, more fully integrated since the early 1990s, including flying fast jets and commanding warships or artillery batteries.
-As of 1 April 2014, there were approximately 15,840 women serving in the armed forces, representing 9.9% of all service personnel.
+As of 1 April 2014, approximately 15,840 women were serving in the armed forces, representing 9.9% of all service personnel.
 The first female military pilot was Flight Lieutenant Julie Ann Gibson while Flight Lieutenant Jo Salter was the first fast-jet pilot, the latter flying a Tornado GR1 on missions patrolling the then Northern Iraqi No-Fly Zone.
 Flight Lieutenant Juliette Fleming and Squadron Leader Nikki Thomas recently were the first Tornado GR4 crew.
 While enforcing the Libyan No-Fly Zone, Flight Lieutenant Helen Seymour was identified as the first female Eurofighter Typhoon pilot.